 Abstract

-Pethia manipurensis is an endemic and endangered fish species of Loktak Lake, Manipur, currently facing decline in its population due to habitat degradation and environmental changes.
-This preliminary study was conducted to document the local knowledge regarding the traditional uses, threats, and conservation needs of this fish.
-A questionnaire based survey was carried out during the year 2024- 2025 across multiple sites of Loktak Lake, Manipur, including fishers, fish vendors, farmers, women involved in fish processing, and community elders.
+Pethia manipurensis is an endemic and endangered fish species of Loktak Lake, Manipur.
+It is currently facing decline in its population due to habitat degradation and environmental changes.
+This preliminary A study was conducted to document the local knowledge regarding the traditional uses, threats, and conservation needs of this fish.
+A questionnaire based survey was conducted carried out during the year 2024- 2025 across multiple sites of Loktak Lake, Manipur which included including fishers, fish vendors, farmers, women involved in fish processing, and community elders.
 Data were analyzed using descriptive statistics.
 The study revealed that all the respondents perceived a decline in the abundance of P. manipurensis, with ecosystem changes (50%) and pollution (40%) identified as the major problem.
 P. manipurensis was also considered as an important traditional food fish, with drying being the most common preservation method.
 Respondents also reported its ethno-medicinal use in the treatment of laryngitis and dysentery, as well as its cultural significance in rituals and marriage ceremonies.
 Community support for conservation of this fish was high, with most respondents emphasizing awareness programs, government intervention, and scientific research as main conservation strategies.
 The study shows that P. manipurensis possesses ecological, nutritional, ethno-medicinal, cultural, and potential ornamental value.
-The documented decline in its population highlights the urgent need for conservation actions, including habitat restoration, pollution control, captive breeding, community participation, and sustainable resource management.
+The documented decline in its population highlights demands an the urgent need for conservation actions, including habitat restoration, pollution control, captive breeding, community participation, and sustainable resource management.
 Further ecological and population related studies will be necessary to validate the reported trend since this study is based on local ecological knowledge and respondent perceptions.
 As a preliminary findings, this study provides baseline information that could support future research and the development of conservation strategies for the long-term survival of P. manipurensis in Loktak Lake, Manipur.

 Keywords: Pethia manipurensis, Loktak Lake, Endemic fish, Ethno-medicine, Conservation, Traditional knowledge